 However, you do need to act upon what you’ve learned.
 Running a startup means continuous learning is mandatory in order to progress.
-Websites such as business startups.com, will keep you updated about courses, expert advice, and software.
+There are a lot of websites that will keep you updated about courses, expert advice, and software.
 Or type “easy startup business 2020” into Google and see what happens.
 You will get access to business coaching on The Startup.

 Meanwhile, to get focused and productive, start to explore what you filtered as important for your business and ask yourself what can further contribute to that.
 Be visible.